nataliepan/neurosity-pomodoro/server/README.md

-# Welcome to MindFocus Pro 🧠
+# Welcome to MindFocus Pro Back-End 🧠

 MindFocus Pro is a cutting-edge Pomodoro technique mastery app designed to enhance productivity and focus.
 With built-in extensions for the Neurosity Headset, it takes your productivity to the next level by leveraging brainwave data for a more personalized and effective work or study experience.